 - Optimizes air pressure and distribution going into the intake manifold

 - Requires custom fuel line to accomodate proper airflow

-- Includes Fuel Line, 4 to 3.5 inch Hump Hose and all necessary hardware
+- Includes Fuel Line and all necessary hardware

 Part of the Banks Racing line